 In these two Phase 3 studies, patients had a median duration of exposure to Jakafi of 9.5 months (range 0.5 to 17 months), with 88.7% of patients treated for more than 6 months and 24.6% treated for more than 12 months.
 One hundred and eleven (111) patients started treatment at 15 mg twice daily and 190 patients started at 20 mg twice daily.
+In patients starting treatment with 15 mg twice daily (pretreatment platelet counts of 100 to 200 X $10^9$ /L) and 20 mg twice daily (pretreatment platelet counts greater than 200 X $10^9$ /L), 65% and 25% of patients, respectively, required a dose reduction below the starting dose within the first 8 weeks of therapy.

-In a double-blind, randomized, placebo-controlled study of Jakafi, 155 patients were treated with Jakafi.
-The most frequent adverse drug reactions were thrombocytopenia and anemia [see Table 6].
+In a double-blind, randomized, placebo-controlled study of Jakafi, among the 155 patients treated with Jakafi, the most frequent adverse drug reactions were thrombocytopenia and anemia [see Table 6].
 Thrombocytopenia, anemia and neutropenia are dose related effects.
 The three most frequent non-hematologic adverse reactions were bruising, dizziness and headache [see Table 5].

-Discontinuation for adverse events, regardless of causality, was observed in 11.0% of patients treated with Jakafi and 10.6% of patients treated with placebo.
+Discontinuation for adverse events, regardless of causality, was observed in 11% of patients treated with Jakafi and 10.6% of patients treated with placebo.